carolina-morales/pozoljs/README.md

 ### Files Structure <a name="files-structure"></a>

 Pozoljs builds a node-express project with an initial structure.
 This one helps you to develop faster and escalable code.
-The initial structure is:
+The initial structure is: <br>
 ```shell
 ├────src
 │    ├───api